Saving water in the garden

-- healthy composted soil will retain moisture and nutrients
+- healthy composted soil will keep moisture and nutrients

 - choosing drought-tolerant plants means your garden needs less water

-- planting new shrubs and trees through plastic helps to retain moisture and control weeds
+- planting new shrubs and trees through plastic helps to keep moisture and control weeds

 - loose mulches (such as wood bark or coarse home compost) around established plants stop water evaporating

 - your lawn only really needs watering once a week and it is better to water in the morning when the temperature is lower and evaporation is less